parku/docs/api/coupon.md

 30         | 422              | Coupon quota exhausted.
 31         | 422              | User usage quota for this coupon is exhausted.
 32         | 422              | User usage quota for a coupon is same grouping is exhausted.
+40         | 422              | Platform is not enabled.